-Aastrom has developed proprietary processes and patented technologies for ex vivo production of therapeutic stem and progenitor cells as well as other key cells found in human bone marrow.
-Aastrom's proprietary process entails the placement of a stem cell mixture in a culture environment that mimics the biology and physiology of natural bone marrow.
-This process enables the stem and early and late-stage progenitor cells needed for an effective stem cell therapy procedure to be concurrently expanded.
 Growth factors can be added to stimulate specific cell lineages to grow or to increase cell growth to meet a particular therapeutic objective.
 The stem cell growth process can best be completed with little or no additional stem cell selection or purification procedures.
 This stem cell replication process can also enable or augment the genetic modification of cells by providing the cell division step needed for new genes to integrate into the stem cell DNA.
 Other currently available cell culture methods tend to result in a loss of stem cells, either through death or through differentiation into mature cells.
-The same medium-exchange perfusion approach that enables stem cells to grow, has been shown to improve the biological features of other types of human cells, compared with cells grown using standard cell culture techniques.
-Aastrom has exclusive rights to several issued U.S. patents that cover these processes and cell compositions.
-See "--Additional Stem Cell and Other Cell Therapies."
+The same medium-exchange perfusion approach that enables stem cells to grow improves the biological features of other types of human cells, compared with cells grown using standard cell culture techniques.
+We have exclusive rights to several issued U.S. patents that cover these processes and cell compositions.
+See "Additional Stem Cell and Other Cell Therapies."